Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Theoretical Performance for CCMSP-2

 Consider a mutation flipping exactly two bits of $x_1$, and denote by $x'_1$ the obtained solution.
-Obviously, if the two bits are both 1 or both 0, then the obtained solution $x'_1$ is not an equal-solution and cannot be accepted by the RLS.
+If the two flipped bits are both 1 or both 0, then the obtained solution $x'_1$ is not an equal solution and cannot be accepted by RLS.
 Thus the following discussion only considers the mutation flipping a 0-bit of $G_i$ and a 1-bit of $G_j$ in $x_1$.
 That is, $|M_0(x'_1)| = |M_0(x_1)| = |M_1(x'_1)| + 1 = |M_1(x_1)| + 1$.
 To decide whether the obtained solution $x'_1$ is improved, we only need to consider the covariances of $l_0(x_1)$ and $l_0(x'_1)$, where